bpineda/angular-template-requirejs/README.md

 For more information on AngularJS please check out http://angularjs.org/

-This is just an example of a basic implementation of the [Angular Seed](https://github.com/angular/angular-seed), so you'd probably checking their page directly, but if you wished to contact me:
+This is just an example of a basic implementation of the [Angular Seed](https://github.com/angular/angular-seed), so you'd probably be better off checking their page directly, but if you wish to contact me:

 **bernardo.pineda [at] gmail [dot] com**